eNMS-automation/eNMS/docs/runs/service_results.rst

 Real-time status update
 -----------------------

 Upon running a job, a log window will pop-up and show you the logs in real-time.
+When the run is over, the log window will automatically disappear and the run results will be displayed instead.
 You can go to the "Run Management" page to see what's happening in real-time: logs, current status, and progress (if the service has device targets, eNMS tells you in real-time how many devices have been done and how many are left).